mean-world/ray_test/README.md

 ```

 Once you have installed these components, you can proceed with running the project on your Kubernetes cluster.
-This structure provides clear instructions for installing the necessary dependencies and Kubernetes components before running your project.
-Users can follow these steps sequentially to set up their environment correctly.

 ## How to Run